rapid7/github-status-checker/README.md

 run `pre-commit install` in the repository after cloning and you will be on your way to contributing!

+The versioning strategy used for the project is [semver](https://semver.org).

 ## Changelog

 * 2.0.0 - Updated CLI grammar to add "check" and "summary" commands